 Fresh tomatoes, mozzarella, basil and gluten-free croutons make up this simple, yet delicious summer salad.
 I like to make this gluten free panzanella salad at the height of tomato season.
 Fresh tomatoes right from the garden are best.
 This recipe is inspired by the book Farm City: The Education of an Urban Farmer, by Novella Carpenter.
 It is August’s read for my online Foodie Book Club.
-If you are here just for the recipe, use the “jump to recipe” button at the top of this post.

 This post contains affiliate links.
 See policy for more information.